sarafaw/DSA_ASSIGNMENT2/README.md

 -Failed packets are moved to a backup queue.
 -Retries are logged, ensuring fault-tolerant replay operation.

-6.How to Compile and Run
+# How to Compile and Run
-# Step 1: Compile the program
+Step 1: Compile the program
-# Step 2: Run the program with root privileges
+Step 2: Run the program with root privileges

 You need to have a Ubuntu Linux based system to run this.
 Then you run this terminal.